“Pessimism never won any battle.”

 Towards 9 Billion – capable citizens, thriving ecosystems – delivering the vision

 Towards 9 Billion is Terrafiniti’s vision for a sustainable and equitable future economy.
-Part 1 introduced the concept, this post contains some subtle but radical solutions required to achieve a future which benefits us all.
+Part 1 introduced the concept, this post contains some subtle but radical solutions required to achieve a future that benefits us all.

 There are two key changes required in the way that markets function that are required to deliver this vision.